rancher/rancher.github.io/rancher/v1.5/en/cli/variable-interpolation/index.md

 ### Templating

-Inside the `docker-compose.yml` and `rancher-compose.yml`, Rancher supports the ability to use conditional logic by using the [Go template system](https://golang.org/pkg/text/template/).
-Templating combined with [Rancher Catalog]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/) allow you to be able to configure your catalog templates to answer questions and change your files based on the answers.
+Inside the `docker-compose.yml`, Rancher supports the ability to use conditional logic by using the [Go template system](https://golang.org/pkg/text/template/).

+Templating can be used with the Rancher CLI or combined with [Rancher Catalog]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/) allow you to be able to configure your catalog templates to answer questions and change your files based on the answers.

 > **Note:** Currently we only support evaluating `string` comparisons.